 Ronneilys says she grew up in a loving home with her maternal grandparents and had some good memories — even if she only had a few personal possessions — to take with her.
 She had never actually lived with her mother, and her father passed away before she was born.
-But after she and her brothers head that their mother, who had moved to the city of Boa Vista in the northern Brazilian state of Roraima eight months early, had found a job and could afford the rent for a small house, the time felt right to join her.
+But after she and her brothers heard that their mother, who had moved to the city of Boa Vista in the northern Brazilian state of Roraima eight months earlier, had found a job and could afford the rent for a small house, the time felt right to join her.

 It was the first time in my life I had to live on the street.